You might ask me the question: What have needle-felted animals got to do with dollhouses and miniatures, Lizzy?

 Well, just about everything.
-Because if you didn’t see any tiny needle felted animals before then you have missed out for sure!
+Because if you haven’t seen any tiny needle-felted animals before then you have missed out for sure!

 Once in a while, on my Facebook group or in other places, people are showing off their breathtaking miniature dogs, mini cats, tiny birds, etc, and it amazes me every d**n time (pardon my English).

-Today, I am going to teach you the technical basics of how to do the needle-felting of animals.
+Today, I am going to teach you the technical basics of how to make needle-felted animals.

 What Do You Need To Craft Needle Felted Animals?